ALILODHI-cloud/Market-Notes/post_15/body.md

 We use ICE 3M compounded SONIA futures J8Z26 (Dec-26) and J8Z27 (Dec-27).
 The spread is Dec27 minus Dec26 in basis points.
 The sample runs from 2 March 2026, the first post-weekend session after the shock, through 29 June.

 A **contrary day** is any session where the daily change in the Dec-26 implied rate opposes the phase's level direction — no size threshold.
 In a bear phase (rates net higher over the window), contrary means Dec-26 fell that day.
 In a bull phase (rates net lower), contrary means Dec-26 rose.
-An **aligned day** is the reverse.

 The **correct curve move** depends on the phase shape: flattening (bear, bull, or mixed) in flat phases; steepening in steep phases.
 The outright benchmark matches the level: short Dec-26 in bear phases, long Dec-26 in bull phases.
 The curve alternative is the aligned spread — flattener (long Dec-26 / short Dec-27) in flattening phases, steepener (long Dec-27 / short Dec-26) in steepening phases.